andres-lowrie/lang/docs/content/docs/custom-types/_index.md

   last = prompt "What's your last name?"
   {first, last}

-// Here we say that want to define the structure `getData` returns as a custom
+// Here we say that we want to define the structure `getData` returns as a
-// type
+// custom type
-user = type getData
+user = (type getData)

-// Then we can run out program call user dump user
+// Then we can run our program call user dump user